Leonard Firestone: Business

 After graduating from college, Firestone was employed by the family company in sales positions.
 In 1935, he was appointed sales manager and in 1939, became a director of Firestone.
 He was named president of Firestone Aviation Products Company in 1941.
+In May 1951 he was appointed to the executive committee of the California branch of the Committee on the Present Danger.

 He was commissioned in the United States Navy as a lieutenant, but was assigned to inactive status to become president of Firestone Tire and Rubber Company in 1943.
 In 1966, he was the target of an abortive multimillion–dollar kidnap plan.
 He retired as president of Firestone's California operations in 1970.

 Inspired by a 10–year local weather study, Firestone and two neighboring ranchers developed vineyards in Santa Ynez, California, in 1972.
 Firestone planted 250 acre of vines, including 60 acre of Chardonnay.

 In 1975, his son Brooks decided to leave the family business and relocated his family to the Santa Ynez Valley.
 In partnership with his father, he founded the first commercial winery to crush grapes in Santa Barbara County.
 The vineyard served as the basis for the major development in California as a global source of wine.